Grauwdy/TrafficInspectioninVM/README.md

 <img src="https://i.imgur.com/N7voXYU.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-To finish my lab, I decided to observe RDP traffic.
-The filter for Wireshark is tcp.port == 3389.
-There is non-stop traffic because RDP is constantly showing me a live stream from one computer to another (in my case, my computer accessing the VM that is hosted on Azure) and thus traffic is always transmitted.
+To Conclude the lab, I chose to monitor RDP traffic with the filter "tcp.port == 3389."
+The traffic is continuous because RDP constantly streams live data from one computer to another.
+In my case, it involves my computer accessing a VM hosted on Azure, resulting in a constant flow of transmitted data.
 </p>
 <br />

 <h2>Lessons Learned </h2>

-The purpose of this lab is for me to see how different protocols and ports are utilized in a network between devices.
-While this lab does not exactly allow me to troubleshoot, it still serves a purpose to gather information.
-While troubleshooting, I need to utilize different tools like Wireshark and the command line to see how traffic flows in a network through ports and protocols.
-Familiarity and an inquisitive mind are key to success!
+In this lab, the primary objective is to gain insights into the dynamics of network communication among devices by examining the usage of different protocols and ports.
+While the lab may not involve direct troubleshooting, it plays a crucial role in information gathering.
+When actively troubleshooting network issues, I leverage essential tools such as Wireshark and the command line.
+These tools allow me to dissect and analyze the flow of traffic through various ports and protocols, providing a comprehensive understanding of the network's behavior.

+Successful troubleshooting demands not only technical proficiency with these tools but also a curious and inquisitive mindset.
+Being familiar with the intricacies of network protocols and having a proactive approach to investigate and understand the traffic patterns are key elements for achieving success in resolving network issues.
+In essence, this lab serves as a valuable foundation, cultivating the skills and knowledge necessary for effective troubleshooting in real-world network scenarios.